robmakepeace/AustralianElo/README.md

 ### Round 5 (generated 19/04/2018)

+Robs Elo predicts 	Sydney               (home) to beat 	Adelaide             (away) with a probability of 	71.72%

+Robs Elo predicts 	GWS Giants           (away) to beat 	St Kilda             (home) with a probability of 	67.52%

+Robs Elo predicts 	West Coast           (away) to beat 	Carlton              (home) with a probability of 	89.11%

+Robs Elo predicts 	Port Adelaide        (home) to beat 	Geelong              (away) with a probability of 	64.40%

+Robs Elo predicts 	Fremantle            (home) to beat 	Western Bulldogs     (away) with a probability of 	61.67%

+Robs Elo predicts 	Hawthorn             (away) to beat 	North Melbourne      (home) with a probability of 	58.26%

+Robs Elo predicts 	Brisbane             (home) to beat 	Gold Coast           (away) with a probability of 	56.77%

+Robs Elo predicts 	Richmond             (away) to beat 	Melbourne            (home) with a probability of 	64.39%

+Robs Elo predicts 	Collingwood          (home) to beat 	Essendon             (away) with a probability of 	71.48%

+### Round 6 (generated 24/04/2018)

 Robs Elo predicts 	Western Bulldogs     (home) to beat 	Carlton              (away) with a probability of 	88.54%

 Robs Elo predicts 	Geelong              (home) to beat 	Sydney               (away) with a probability of 	64.07%